 Team members are members of the Working Group who contribute and belong to one of the subject teams.
 Each subject team nominates one colleague as a chair, who becomes a core member of the group.
 The team chair can also be chair of the working group.
-Members can join any, or all, teams they are interested in by indicating their interest on this spreadsheet.
+For more information please contact either one of the chairs.

 Relationship to European Research Infrastructures

 There is a very active digital humanities community throughout Europe.
 Researchers work together across borders and find each other in European research infrastructures such as DARIAH and CLARIN.
 This is therefore the natural place to liaise with the scientific community and to ensure libraries are the ideal research partner within their domain.

 The Working Group will actively engage with other European networks working in this field.